 In this post, we’ll discuss:

-The history of high-touch in multifamily properties
+The evolution of high-touch properties

 In 1870, Richard Morris Hunt designed America’s first upscale apartment building in New York City.
 Although multiple-unit tenements were around since the 1830s, they weren’t considered upscale because they didn’t include a private lavatory.
 The first luxury apartment buildings offered amenities like telephones, private dining rooms, and electric lighting.
 Some also had ground-floor restaurants that delivered food to residents’ units.